ahj30/Earnings-Tracker/README.md

 This program compiles the past ten years of earnings for a stock of your choice and provides price performance that occured during the earnings period.

+Use of this program is inteded for persons with a familiar knowledge of the stock market (i.e. traders).

 ## Installation
 Fork this repository, then clone it to download it locally onto your computer.
 Choose a familiar download location like the Desktop.